eliasffyksen/MiniSnakes/README.md

 Oh, you want to play it as well?!

-Originally this was written as a RL environment so I had no interface for it, but for you I'll make one, but it'll cost you 15 more lines.
-Classic user interface code, always has to be so complicated...
+Originally this was written as an RL environment so I had no interface for it, but for you, I'll make one, but it'll cost you 15 more lines.
+Classic user interface code always has to be so complicated...

 Here you go: